How To Write A Memoir | Izzard Ink

 Autobiography vs Memoir

 Some authors may be unclear on the difference between a memoir and an autobiography—and the distinction is more than technicality.
 While autobiographies aim to tell a complete history from birth with a focus on noteworthy accomplishments (a “life story”), memoirs are narratives focusing on a theme or a certain aspect or period of your life.
 There’s generally a point to be made, other than simply documenting the history of your life.
 For example, you might tell the story of how you started out with nothing and created a thriving business enterprise, focusing on moments that tell this story.
 Grasping your theme from the start is crucial for connecting with readers and understanding how to write a memoir.
+Particularly if you’re not already a public figure, it’s important to remember that most readers won’t be picking up a memoir simply because they’re curious about you personally.
+It’s this story or theme, one they should find relatable, inspiring, or interesting, which will draw readers.
+While an autobiography might read like an extended and detailed Wikipedia article, a memoir should make a point, tell a story, and be relatable for a target audience.

 Selecting your Stories